 of actions designed to address specific problems.

+management and regulation of existing transportation activities.
 Thus, transport policy can be concomitantly a public and private

 endeavor, but governments are often the most involved in the policy

 process since they either own or manage many components of the transport